facelessuser/coloraide/docs/src/markdown/colors/index.md

     Name | Range
     ---- | -----
     jz   | [0, 1]
-    cz   | [0, 1]
+    cz   | [0, 0.5]
     hz   | [0, 360)

-    ^\*^ Space is not physically bound to the range, but represents the originally design limits per the spec and is used to quantify percentage inputs/outputs.
+    ^\*^ Space is not bound to the range but is specified to enclose the full range of an HDR BT.2020 gamut and is used to quantify percentage inputs/outputs.

 <figure markdown="1">